 From there, you can either plug your headphones into your phone’s 3.5mm port or connect them via Bluetooth.

-If everything works, you’ll be able to see the media on your TV while the audio comes from your phone and then sent to your headphones.
+If everything works, you’ll be able to see the media on your TV while the audio comes from your phone and is then sent to your headphones.
 It usually works, but it’s still in BETA and you should expect some network delays.

-One important point is LocalCast only works with compatible apps and local media.
+One important point is that LocalCast only works with compatible apps and local media.
 What that means is you can’t use apps like Netflix or YouTube, which kind of defeats the purpose of using headphones with a Chromecast.

 It only works with files from your phone, like pictures, and videos you took with your camera.
 You can download shows to your phone and watch them but that’s a bit more complicated.
 Downloaded media from Netflix won’t work with LocalCast.

 Pair Bluetooth Headphones to Chromecast with Google TV

 Chromecast with Google TV is the latest version of Chromecast and it offers a lot more features than the previous models, including built-in Bluetooth.
 Read my Chromecast with Google TV review here.
 It’s miles better than previous models.

 The new Chromecast has its own operating system and it has Bluetooth, so it’s simply a matter of pairing Bluetooth headphones.

 Here’s how you do that: